puppetlabs/puppet-docs/source/pe/2.5/console_live_puppet.markdown

 ![The control puppet tab][live_puppet_main]

+**NOTE:** Live management and MCollective are not yet supported on Windows nodes.

-Note that the control puppet tab cannot trigger a node's _first_ puppet agent run; a node's first run will happen automatically within 30 minutes after you [sign its certificate][certsign].
+Be aware that the control puppet tab cannot trigger a node's _first_ puppet agent run.
+A node's first run will happen automatically within 30 minutes after you [sign its certificate][certsign].

 [certsign]: ./install_basic.html#signing-agent-certificates